schlopshow/aaronk.xyz/_posts/2023-11-15-Collection-I.md

 When I'm on that treadmill I'm going nowhere.
 Ironically, I am going nowhere in my life as well.
 It feels like I'm trapped in limbo, forever running away from my own anxieties.

 I am riddled with anxiety, and yet people still think that I am fearless.
 But this is the furthest thing from the truth.
 I feel like I've put myself on a pedestal, and it hurts when I don't progress.
-I've been doing this shit for a long time, and I feel like a fraud almost because I gave up on my goals.
+I've been doing this shit for a long time, and I feel like a fraud because I gave up on my goals.
 Honestly, I'm disappointed in myself.
 And yet, I am happy because I realize my imperfections.

 I haven't been very healthy for the past 6 months and have been regressing in strength for a while now.
-I don't quite know why I suddenly stopped caring about my body or really anything in life, but I'm here to say you are not alone when you feel like shit.
+I don't quite know why I suddenly stopped caring about my body or really anything in life, but I'm here to say you are not alone.
 I'm going to make a promise to anyone reading this.
 That I will try, I cannot promise that my efforts will be good or bad, but I will try.
 That is more than I have done my entire life, and it may be the most significant promise I have ever made.

 **Addiction**